 Class action bed bug case involving building-wide infestation of bed bugs in 2 high rise super-structures in downtown Des Moines.
 The case was certified in the Polk County District Court and affirmed by the Iowa Supreme Court.
 The class settlement of $2,450,000 was distributed to class members who lived in Elsie Mason Manor and Liguti Towers over the affected class period.
 As part of the settlement, aggressive protocols were established to prevent another flare-up of bed bugs.

 Multi-tenant bed bug case involving a single resident occupancy (SRO) building in San Diego involving a comprehensive bed bug infestation.
-A major issue in the case was whether the structure should be deemed an apartment complex thereby implicating habitability laws or a hotel.
+A major issue in the case was whether the structure should be deemed an apartment complex, thereby implicating habitability laws or a hotel.
 The case was resolved for $350,000.
-Plaintiffs offered to resolve the case as a class action which was rejected as was a suggestion that more aggressive protocols be established.
-The settlement left open the potential that a second lawsuit could be filed including once requesting class-action status if the bed bug problem were to persist.
+The plaintiffs offered to resolve the case as a class action, which was rejected as was a suggestion that more aggressive protocols be established.
+The settlement left open the potential that a second lawsuit could be filed, including once requesting class-action status if the bed bug problem were to persist.

 Multi-tenant bed bug case involving infestation in an apartment complex in San Diego.
 We obtained a settlement in the amount of $250,000 divided equally among the Plaintiffs.
 The filing of the lawsuit prompted the apartment complex to take aggressive steps to remediate the bed bug infestation.

-Homeless shelter bed bug case involving both an open dorm and a series of HUD apartment units that were infested with bed bugs.
+The homeless shelter bed bug case involved both an open dorm and a series of HUD apartment units that were infested with bed bugs.
 The case was filed and certified as a class action by the District Court in Polk County, Iowa.
 The parties have agreed to terms for a $200,000 settlement.

-Shareholder derivative case where we represented MM, a minority shareholder against a local closely held corporation.
-The dispute was over the value of MM's shares and whether the company illegally issued new shares thereby diluting MM's interest without first offering those shares to the existing shareholders that included MM in violation of the parties' Buy-Sell Agreement.
+Shareholder derivative case where we represented MM, a minority shareholder, against a local closely held corporation.
+The dispute was over the value of MM's shares and whether the company illegally issued new shares, thereby diluting MM's interest without first offering those shares to the existing shareholders that included MM in violation of the parties' Buy-Sell Agreement.
 The lawsuit involved complex accounting principles requiring extensive use of financial experts and Certified Public Accountants.
-The parties reached a settlement agreement on all issues 2 days prior to trial.
+The parties reached a settlement agreement on all issues 2 days before the trial.